CAT FAQ's

 CAT percentile determines eligibility for MBA/PGDBM programs at top B-schools in India.
 Providing a solid foundation in advanced business concepts and practical experience through assignments and internships, the two-year MBA program is a well-regarded masters degree program worldwide.
 MBA students can also develop entrepreneurial skills that could lead to starting their own business.
 Candidates with excellent managerial and administrative skills and experience in all sectors will be in high demand.
 Career opportunities are also available in marketing, finance, human resources, and operations.
 As a management trainee, you will be offered management roles within the organization, and once the training is completed, you can move into management.

-The online content will be available for you to access until 31st March following the exam year enrolled for.
-(For eg: for CAT 2022 programs, the online content will be accessible until 31st March 2023)
+The online content will be valid until 31st March following the exam year that you have enrolled for.